mattmight/project-python-pydesugar-2/README.md

 ### Canonicalize exceptions

-All `try`-`except` structures should have exactly one handler clause, and the caught exception must be `BaseException`.
+All `try`-`except` structures should have exactly one handler clause, and the caught exception must be an atomic expression.

 In general, a schema like: